erfianugrah/markov-mail/docs/AUTOMATION_PLAN.md

 4. **Guardrail check in CI**
    - Add a Vitest script or standalone tool that asserts the new thresholds really hit the target on the calibration set (no more ad-hoc manual verification).
+   - **Status**: `npm run guardrail` (alias for `model:guardrail` with default paths/constraints) now orchestrates calibration, threshold recommendation, and constraint verification.
+It fails fast if the warn/block pair no longer satisfies `recall ≥ 0.95`, `FPR/FNR ≤ 0.05`, or the minimum warn/block gap, making it ideal for CI jobs before auto-updating configs.

 Deliverable: one scripted flow (`model:train → model:calibrate → model:thresholds → config:update-thresholds`) that requires no hand-editing.